Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Energy barriers and dark count rates caused by vortices

 Consider now the critical current $I_{c2}$ limited by thermally-activated unbinding of VAV pairs inside the film.
-This process is illustrated in Fig. \ref{figE2}, from which it follows that the energy scale for the VAV pair production is twice that of the vortices penetrating from the edges:
+This process is illustrated in Fig.~\ref{figE2}, which shows that the energy scale for the VAV pair production is twice that of the vortices penetrating from the edges:

 This barrier vanishes at the bulk $J_d$ larger than $\tilde{J}_c$ for penetration of vortices from the edges.
-The VAV production rate in a film at $J_s\sim J_d$ can be evaluated in the same way as it was done above:
+The VAV production rate in the bulk of a film at $J_s\sim J_d$ can be evaluated in the same way as it was done above:

 Here $A/2\pi\xi_s^2$ is a number of statistically-independent positions of the vortex core of size $\xi_s$ in a film of area $A$ and

 The critical current limited by the bulk VAV pair production is then